Danleb/anki_addon_sheets/README.md

 # Anki addon for importing "Saved Translations" Google sheet

-Anki addon for importing cards from "Saved Translations" table on Google Sheets which is export of the Google Translate "Saved" list.
+Anki addon for importing cards from "Saved Translations" table on Google Sheets which contains exported words from Google Translate "Saved" list.

 ## Installation